TritonDataCenter/rfd/rfd/0035/README.md

 command it calls so that we have details on how long each executed command takes to run.

+### Modification of node-moray

+The node-moray module will be modified such that we are able to trace between request and response for each moray request at least on the client side.
+Ideally this will also include information about which moray instance handled the request.

 ### New APIs

 New APIs and services can be included in the traces by: